 May Term 2021

 A select few programs will be offered with travel dates spanning May 22-June 25, 2021 (dates vary by program).
-Programs costs are being reassessed and will be posted as soon as possible.
+Programs costs are being reassessed and are posted to each program brochure (linked above).

 The enrollment process is unique in that it prioritizes previously accepted/waitlisted winter term 2021 students.
-Please see below for our application timeline:
+Learn more about the application and cancelation timeline from the deadlines webpage.

 Types of Programs